tomas-fryza/avr-course/labs/06-uart/README.md

 2. Copy/paste [template code](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/06-uart/main.c) to `LAB6-UART > src > main.c` source file.

-3. Use your favorite file manager and copy `timer.h` file from the previous lab to `LAB6-UART > include` folder.
+3. Use your favorite file manager and copy `timer.h` file from the previous labs to `LAB6-UART > include` folder.

 4. In PlatformIO project, create a new folder `LAB6-UART > lib > uart`.
 Within this folder, create two new files `uart.c` and `uart.h`.